The Top 5 Models To Follow On Instagram During New York Fashion Week 2018

 Ashley Graham is a plus-sized model that is never hurting for work, and is always busy working the runway every New York Fashion Week.
 Graham is considered the face of the revolution to stray away from impossibly skinny models toward models that better reflect what the average woman is built like.

 If Kaia Gerber looks familiar, it is probably because she favors her famous supermodel mother, Cindy Crawford.
-At 17, Gerber has already made a name for herself as a hardworking model, that like her mother, would walk as many shows as was necessary to take care of business.
+At 17, Gerber has already made a name for herself as a hardworking model that, like her mother, would walk as many shows as was necessary to take care of business.
 She will be walking multiple times this week, and don’t be surprised if her mother is on hand to see what her girl can do.

 With New York Fashion Week just getting underway, there will be plenty of great photos posted on these Instagram accounts whenever they take the runway.
 If you can follow these accounts, you will stay up to date on what is going on with most major brands, and also get a little gossip now and then by reading the captions.